idiom/stackstack/README.md

 ### Scan

 Scan for ADVObfuscated Strings or matches based on the passed yara rules.

+Shortcut `shift-s`